-11.5.1.
-Verification of IETMs requires unique processes and procedures to verify the content.
-Verification results can be incorporated using traditional pre-publication review methods or updated in real-time during the verification.
-The Contractor shall provide technical support and common source database maintenance personnel required for changes resulting from verification.

-11.6.
+10.6.
 TO Prepublication Reviews (PPR).
 PPRs are examinations of TOs that ensure incorporation of agreed upon changes from previous reviews and verification activities.
 The Contractor shall prepare and deliver copies of TOs and TO updates in MIL-SPEC compliance for the PPR as shown in the delivery matrix.
 The TOs for PPR shall be approved by the Contractor’s QA, be in compliance with the MIL-SPECs/DTLs/STDs, and incorporate all verification comments and corrections approved by the TOMA or program management office representative.

-11.7.
+10.7.
 Technical Data Assessment (TDA).
 The Contractor shall submit in-work samples of each specified TM type deliverable to the Government for specification and standardization compliance review.
 TDAs may be accomplished by using organic TO sustainment environments with the assistance of AFLCMC/HIAM (AF TMSS Office, SGMLSUPPORT@us.af.mil).

-11.7.1.
-MIL-SPEC (SGML) Data Files.
-The Contractor shall submit an SGML tagged TO file, associated graphics files, a PDF rendition of the SGML tagged TO file composed by the Contractor and any associated companion files necessary for PDF creation.
+10.7.1.
+MIL-SPEC (SGML) TO Data.
+The Contractor shall submit an SGML tagged TO file, associated graphics files, a PDF rendition of the SGML tagged TO file composed by the Contractor and any associated companion files necessary for PDF composition.
 During assessment, the SGML tagged TO file will be parsed against the appropriate TMSS DTD (and optionally run through the Tagging Utilization Tool (TUT)) to determine DTD compliance and correct tag usage.
 The SGML tagged TO file and associated graphics will be composed by the program office and the rendered PDF will be compared with the submitted PDF to check for completeness, indexing, and MIL-SPEC/DTL/STD compliant formatting.

 S1000D ONLY

-11.7.2.
-S1000D (XML) Data Files.
-The Contractor shall submit S1000D XML tagged DMs, all layered BREX and all referenced graphics for assessment.
-During assessment, these DMs will be evaluated against the TMSS S1000D Validation Tool to parse/validate each DM to confirm all submitted DMs are S1000D compliant.

-11.7.3.
+10.7.2.
 Error Resolution.
 The Contractor shall correct any errors found during the TDA prior to each IPR.
 Additional TDAs may be necessary based on the amount of errors found during the initial TDA.
 Completion of a TDA in no way relieves the Contractor from the requirement to fix errors found during future reviews.

-12. TO Delivery.
-TO file delivery requirements are located in Section 2, Table 3 and Table 4 of this document.
+11. TO Delivery.
+TO file delivery requirements are located in Section 2, Table 3 of this document.

-12.1.
+11.1.
 MIL-SPEC (SGML) Tagged Files.
 The Contractor shall parse all SGML files required for the TOs prior to Government delivery and shall verify the SGML is compliant with the appropriate DTD.
 NOTE: The Government will parse the files prior to acceptance using the SGML parser agreed upon prior to submission.
 Additional resources can be obtained via AFMC AFLCMC/LZP by submitting a request to AFLCMC.PDSS.TOAPVIPR@us.af.mil.